18F/guides/content/derisking/federal-field-guide/3-planning.md

 ##### Benefits

 The public funds government projects, and the government should allow the public to use what it has paid for.
-The public–and other agencies–should be able to leverage these investments for their own purposes.
+The public — and other agencies — should be able to leverage these investments for their own purposes.
 Re-use reduces redundancies across the public sector for similar investments and facilitates innovation in the private sector.

 Developing work in the open allows agencies to own their code and reduces the risk of future vendor lock-in.

 Building with open source technologies, and building in an open code repository, may make the final product better.
 By using open software and working in the open, agencies allow critical evaluation and participation from others.
-Inviting critique from others can be uncomfortable, but it increases the likelihood that the final product is better–bugs and vulnerabilities are found and fixed quicker and security is improved.
+Inviting critique from others can be uncomfortable, but it increases the likelihood that the final product is better — bugs and vulnerabilities are found and fixed quicker and security is improved.

 Open source software also shows a developer's skills.
 Skilled developers want to work on open source projects to demonstrate their skills to colleagues, their current employer, and future employers.
 When their code is available for anyone to check, their personal standards go up and other developers can contribute to the project to improve outcomes.